isomerpages/nlb-sarbica/_about-us/Code of Conduct.md

 • Be respectful of differing perspectives and experiences

-• Look out for each other, and to alert the conference organisers should any offending action be witnessed
+• Look out for each other, and to alert the symposium organisers should any offending action be witnessed

 **Unacceptable Behaviour**